WASP-39b

 WASP-39b, officially named Bocaprins, is a hot Jupiter extrasolar planet discovered in February 2011 by the WASP project, notable for containing a substantial amount of water in its atmosphere.
-In addition WASP-39b was the first exoplanet found to contain carbon dioxide in its atmosphere, and likewise for sulfur dioxide.
+In addition Bocaprins was the first exoplanet found to contain carbon dioxide in its atmosphere, and likewise for sulfur dioxide.

-WASP-39b orbits the star WASP-39 in the constellation Virgo, about 700 light-years from Earth.
+Bocaprins orbits the star WASP-39 in the constellation Virgo, about 700 light-years from Earth.
 As part of the NameExoWorlds campaigns at the 100th anniversary of the IAU, the planet was named Bocaprins, after the beach Boca Prins in the Arikok National Park of Aruba.

 Characteristics

-Comparison of "hot Jupiter" exoplanets, including WASP-39b (top row; 4th from left) (artist's concept).
+Comparison of "hot Jupiter" exoplanets, including Bocaprins (top row; 4th from left) (artist's concept).

 From top left to lower right: WASP-12b, WASP-6b, WASP-31b, WASP-39b, HD 189733b, HAT-P-12b, WASP-17b, WASP-19b, HAT-P-1b and HD 209458b.

-WASP-39b has a mass of about 0.28 times that of Jupiter and a radius about 1.27 times that of Jupiter (91,000 km).
+Bocaprins has a mass of about 0.28 times that of Jupiter and a radius about 1.27 times that of Jupiter (91,000 km).
 It is a hot gas giant planet with a high temperature of 900 °C. The exoplanet orbits very close (7 million km) to WASP-39, its host star, every 4 days.

-WASP-39b is also notable for having an extremely low density, near that of WASP-17b.
+Bocaprins is also notable for having an extremely low density, near that of WASP-17b.
 While WASP-17b has a density of 0.13±0.06 g/cm^{3}, WASP-39b has a slightly higher density of 0.18±0.04 g/cm^{3}.

 Atmospheric composition

-WASP-39b's atmospheric transmission spectrum captured by Webb’s Near-Infrared Spectrograph (NIRSpec) reveals first clear evidence for carbon dioxide in a planet outside the Solar System.
+Bocaprins's atmospheric transmission spectrum captured by Webb’s Near-Infrared Spectrograph (NIRSpec) reveals first clear evidence for carbon dioxide in a planet outside the Solar System.

-Hot water molecules were found in the atmosphere of WASP-39b in a 2018 study.
+Hot water molecules were found in the atmosphere of Bocaprins in a 2018 study.
 The atmospheric transmission spectra, taken by different instruments, were inconsistent as in 2021, possibly indicating a disequilibrium atmospheric chemistry.
 High-fidelity spectra obtained by the James Webb Space Telescope in 2022 did not confirm a disequilibrium chemistry.

-WASP-39b is one of the James Webb Space Telescope's early release science targets.
+Bocaprins is one of the James Webb Space Telescope's early release science targets.
 Sulfur dioxide was observed in this planet's atmosphere for the first time, or indeed of any planet outside of the Solar System, indicating the existence of photochemical processes in the atmosphere.
-WASP-39b is the first exoplanet in which carbon dioxide has been detected.
+Bocaprins is the first exoplanet in which carbon dioxide has been detected.

-Planetary transmission spectra taken in 2022 has indicated the atmosphere of WASP-39b is partially cloudy, and planet C/O ratio appears to be subsolar.
+Planetary transmission spectra taken in 2022 has indicated the atmosphere of Bocaprins is partially cloudy, and planet C/O ratio appears to be subsolar.
 The spectral signature of water, carbon dioxide, sodium and sulfur dioxide were also detected.